Schmidt rank and singularities: Introduction

 \begin{theorem} (i) Assume that $d\ge 3$ and that the characteristic of $\k$ does not divide $(d-1)d$.
 Let $g'_{\sym}(f)$ denote the codimension in $V\times V$ of the Zariski closure of the set of $\k$-points in $Z^{\sym}_f$.
 Then one has

 (ii) With the same assumptions as in (i), assume also that $\k$ is algebraically closed.
 Then

 \end{theorem}

-The invariant $g_{\sym}(f)$ can be viewed as an invariant measuring singularities of the polar map $x\mapsto (\partial_i f(x))$ of $f$ (see Sec.\ \ref{sing-sec}).
+For $\k$ algebraically closed, we prove another version of theorem \ref{sym-main-thm} in the appendix with better bounds for $d\ge 6.$ The invariant $g_{\sym}(f)$ can be viewed as an invariant measuring singularities of the polar map $x\mapsto (\partial_i f(x))_{1\le i\le \dim V}$ of $f$ (see Sec.\ \ref{sing-sec}).
 We also prove that $g_{\sym}(f)$ is related to the codimension of the singular locus of the hypersurface $f=0$.
 Namely, let us set

 Assuming that $\mathrm{char}(\k)$ does not divide $2(d-1)$, we prove that

 (see Proposition \ref{cf-ineq-prop}).

 More generally, for a collection $\ov{f}=(f_1,\ldots,f_s)$, let us set